1. What are your business hours?

 2. Is there a surgeon in my area?

 We have one office in Scottsdale, Arizona and would love to have you visit us here.
 However, we also understand that that isn’t always possible.
-You may search for a cosmetic surgeon in your area at the American Academy of Cosmetic Surgery website.
+You may search for a cosmetic surgeon in your area at the American Academy of Cosmetic and Plastic Surgery website.

 3. How soon should I have my consultation before surgery?